 As you know, every organization is different.
-But despite having different missions, audiences, and goals, every fundraiser can do more with a data-driven approach.
+But despite having different missions, audiences, and goals, we can all do more with a data-driven approach.

-Here’s how your independent school can be more data-driven in your outreach, so you can raise more money, and build a brighter future.
+So, here’s how your independent school can be more data-driven, raise more money, and build a brighter future.

 True or False?
 Emotional stories are the most effective way to inspire giving with your appeals.

 Appealing to emotion and reason are still key parts of any appeal story.

 But you should focus on connecting with a donor’s sense of identity.
 And this is especially true for educational institutions!

 There are a few easy ways independent schools and universities can get started being more data driven and donor centric.

 Using an alumni’s graduating year as the focus of your appeal is a great way to start.

 As we learn, grow, and discover ourselves during the formative years of our lives, we develop a special connection to the place where it all happened.
 The year we graduate isn’t just a number.
 It’s an important part of our personal identity.

 That’s why a phrase like, “a lot has changed since you last walked these halls in 1999,” pulls a donor in.
 It brings back memories of walking through those halls to their locker every morning, the day they graduated, and everything in between.